-Historic, intoxicating, and surrounded by stunning mountains and turquoise water – Split, Croatia is diverse, and it has something for everyone.
-Ranking as the second largest city in Croatia, there are an astounding number of things to do in Split!
+Historic, intoxicating, and surrounded by stunning mountains and turquoise water – Split, Croatia is has something for everyone.
+Ranking as the second largest city in Croatia, there are an astounding number of Fun Things To Do in Split!

 In fact, Split is one of the Top Croatia Destinations – and one of our favorite places to visit in the world.
-On multiple trips over the years we’ve stayed more than six months in Split, so we truly have a comprehensive list of the absolute best things to do in Split, Croatia to help fellow travelers plan their trip!
+On multiple trips over the past decade we’ve spent nearly a year in Split, so we truly have a comprehensive list of the absolute Best Things To Do in Split, Croatia!

 Top Things To Do in Split, Croatia

 The top Split attraction is Diocletian’s Palace – and it should certainly be on every Split sightseeing list.
 The palace has shaped and defined the city, even as the palace itself has been reshaped in its 1700-year history.
 That said, as fascinating as the inside of Diocletian’s Palace is, there are many more sights to see in Split, Croatia.

 Some of the best things to do in Split are just outside the palace walls.
 Vibrant markets, lively squares, and the pedestrian-only waterfront Riva are all Split must-see places – and just steps from Diocletian’s Palace.

 The best viewpoints, the top beaches, stunning nature trails, fascinating museums and quaint neighborhoods are just a short walk from the city center of Split.